 5) The sparklines are created and automatically grouped, which means one can apply certain settings to the sparkline group as a whole.

-6) With the cells that make up the group selected, go to Sparkline Tools>Design>Show and check Markers in order for the lines to show the markers, or each point in other words that makes up the line sparkline.7) With the cells that make up the group still selected, go to Sparkline Tools>Design>Group and click on the drop-down arrow under Axis, and for the Vertical Axis Minimum Value Options, change this from Automatic for all Sparklines to Same for All Sparklines.
+6) With the cells that make up the group selected, go to Sparkline Tools>Design>Show and check Markers in order for the lines to show the markers or each point in other words that make up the line sparkline.7) With the cells that make up the group still selected, go to Sparkline Tools>Design>Group and click on the drop-down arrow under Axis, and for the Vertical Axis Minimum Value Options, change this from Automatic for all Sparklines to Same for All Sparklines.

 8) With the cells that make up the group still selected, go to Sparkline Tools>Design>Group and click on the drop-down arrow under Axis, and for the Vertical Axis Maximum Value Options, change this from Automatic for all Sparklines to Same for All Sparklines.

 9) The effect of changing these settings for the group means that the group of sparklines now uses the same maximum derived from the data which in this case is 500, and the minimum will be set at 15 since this is the minimum derived from the data.
-We can see the effect of changing these settings are most pronounced on the second line sparkline, which denotes the egg-laying frequency of the snails derived from another snail farm.
+We can see the effect of changing these settings is most pronounced on the second line sparkline, which denotes the egg-laying frequency of the snails derived from another snail farm.
 So, in this case, we can see the egg laying frequency over the months for each culture, as well as see the higher frequency for the wild snail culture since we have used the same axis.

 10) Now select the sparklines and go to Home>Font and select the Fill option, then select More Colors as shown.